How to Replace a Fascia Board Without Hiding Roof-Edge Rot

 Step 3: Cut out the damaged fascia

-2. Cut back to solid wood at clean square joints where possible.
+Cut back to solid wood at clean square joints where possible, leaving enough room for the new board to sit tight without forcing it.

-3. Pry the damaged board out in controlled sections.
+Pry the damaged board out in short, controlled sections instead of levering one long loose piece over your head.

-4. Remove old nails and scrape the backing flat.
+Pull old nails and screws, scrape raised caulk or paint ridges, and check that the backing face is flat.

 If it works: The damaged board is out and the backing is sound.

-If it doesn’t: If rafter tails are soft, repair them before installing new fascia.
+If it doesn’t: If rafter tails are soft, split, or no longer hold fasteners, repair the backing before installing new fascia.

 Stop if: